cotes2020/jekyll-theme-chirpy/_posts/01AWS/Balancing/2020-07-18-SessionAffinity.md

 1. If the load balancer use <font color=red> sticky sessions </font>
-   - <font color=blue> all interactions happen with the same physical server </font>
+   - <font color=LightSlateBlue> all interactions happen with the same physical server </font>
    - the new sticky session feature instruct the load balancer
-     - to <font color=blue> route repeated requests to the same EC2 instance whenever possible </font>
+     - to <font color=LightSlateBlue> route repeated requests to the same EC2 instance whenever possible </font>
        - A series of requests from the user will be routed to the same EC2 instance if possible.
      - If the instance has been terminated or has failed a recent health check
        - the load balancer will route the request to another instance.